idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 As a next step we aim to demonstrate inversion in the reverse direction (Kan --> Gm) following induction of the bRNA.
 Successful implementation of this step would enable continuous directed evolution.
 This could involve growing the bacteria in a continuous culture where the media is exchanged slowly overtime to contain different concentrations of the inducers and antibiotics used for selection.
 Alternately, non-continuous cultures can be used where the bacteria are subjected to iterative cycles of induction and selection.

+## Directed Evolution of IS621 using EcORep - citations are missing + add pics of the plasmid schemes from supplementary
+We attempted to apply our evolutionary logic in combination with EcoRep.
+This system allows for an orthog- onally increased mutation rate on the target gene in vivo [cite ].
+Since we were unable to obtain the EcORep strain, we set out to engineer an adapted version of EcORep.
+Our goal was to create a system that carries all the genes necessary for stable replication of the O-Replicon on a single plasmid.
+The original system works as follows: A synthetic replication operon containing the PRD1 genes TP (pVIII), DNAP (pI), SSB (pXII) and DSB (pXIX) is integrated in the _E. coli_ strain DH10B.
+The operon is under the control of the IPTG-responsive Ptac promoter.
+To establish the O-Replicon, the strain is first transformed with an additional ”helper plasmid” (pFR160GB) expressing SSB, DSB and Gam.
+The O-Replicon is then electroporated into this strain.
+The helper plasmid can then be cured from the strain.
+To expand and mutagenize the O-Replicon, the genomically integrated casette is repressed using a plasmid (pRT19) carrying dCas9 and gRNA targeted to the IPTG promoter.
+An additional plasmid expressing the PRD1 genes including a mutagenic version of DNAP (N71D), is expressed from another plasmid (pRT4-2).
+In our simplified design (pES084.2, 17), all genes necessary necessary for replication of the O-Replicon are carried on a low copy plasmid with the p15A ori.
+The TP and mutagenic DNAP-N71D are under the control of the PCymRC promoter optimized by Meyer et al.[31] This inducible promoter shows a great dynamic range and low leakiness.
+Expression in the induced state is 870 fold higher.
+Furthermore, we tried to optimize the expression levels of SSB, DSB, and Gam by creating a promoter and RBS library for each of the genes.
+This plasmid-borne system can easily be transformed.
+The reduced number of genetic components should also decrease the metabolic burden of carrying the system.

+#### add figures - schemes of the plasmids from supplementary mat of the report

+Unfortunately, we have not been able to test our selection strategy with the EcoRep system within the time frame of our project.
+However, the selection logic is not directly linked to the method of gene diversification.
+Consequently, the system should work in combination with EcORep given that both systems have been shown to work independantly.
+The selection could also be employed in combination with any other DE method as long as selection takes place in vivo.
+Furthermore, the strategy requires only simple laboratory equipment.

 ## Markdown footnotes for citations
 [^MutaT7]: A. A. Mengiste, J. L. McDonald, M. T. Nguyen Tran, et al., “MutaT7GDE: A Single Chimera for the